Snorkeling in Maldives: About Fuvahmulah’s Coral Reef

 • Coral reefs protect 200 million people from storm surges and waves.

-• Over 500 million people worldwide rely on coral reefs as they provide food, income, coastal protection, and more.
+• Over 500 million people depend on coral reefs for food, income, and coastal protection.

-• Coral reefs play a significant role in medical research
+• Marine organisms from coral reefs play a significant role in medical research.

-• Marine organisms have contributed to more than half of all new cancer drug research.
+• More than half of all new cancer drug research involves marine organisms.

 Conclusion